Understanding Violence in Child and Youth Care Practice

 The following global ideas guide the design and delivery of this course:

-- Abuse occurs in the context of family, community, and culture.
+- Violence happens to individuals (children, youth, adults) in the context of family, community, and society.

-- Violence and abuse are reflections of unequal distributions of power within society and necessitate an undertanding of vulnerability and protective factors.
-This understanding guides our work as trauma-informed practitioners and our interactions with agencies and governmental systems.
+- Violence and abuse are reflections of unequal distributions of power within society and necessitate an understanding of vulnerability and protective factors for children, youth and families.
+Such understanding guides CYC practitioners to be trauma-informed and their interactions with agencies and governmental systems that historically and presently continue to perpetrate harm.

 - Practitioner self-care is an essential component to ethical and relevant practice.